 Foxx assured me that I was in complete control.
 He didn’t lift until I asked him to, and then he lifted so slowly that my body (and mind) were allowed to ease into the sensation.
 The moment I said stop he did.
 I didn’t feel rushed at any point.
-He had told me that some first timers take an hour to get off the ground, some get up there right away.
-I was so eager that my own ascension took about 5-10 minutes.
+He had told me that some first-timers take an hour to get off the ground, and some get up there right away.
+I was so eager that my own ascension took about 5 to 10 minutes.

 The ground was a security blanket that one part of me was reluctant to relinquish.
 Then there was another part of me that was so eager to actually be hanging from the hooks.
 Luckily, my husband had hands to lend me.
 Holding his hands for emotional support I was finally lifted off the ground.
 When he stepped back I was hanging up there all by myself.
 Russ had warned me that some first-timers experience shock and nausea but all I felt was exhilaration.
 Go me!

 At first, all I wanted to do was hang there and get used to the sensation.
 The pull of my skin made it feel like my arms were stuck at my sides but after getting used to just hanging I got a little restless.
 I wasn’t far off the ground so I couldn’t swing or spin too much but for my first time that little bit of movement was plenty for me.
 Once I got comfortable I was spinning myself and having a pretty awesome time.
 I think I spent about a half-hour up there before I got a little bored and came back down to the ground.

 Once my feet were firmly on the ground again I had a strange sensation.
 Just as I hadn’t wanted to let go of the floor going up, now I didn’t want to let go of the rigging and come down.
 Fortunately, there were still a few things to try.